-In the period immediately preceeding the Roman invasion of Britain the Catevellauni tribe occupied the area of Britain now taken up by Northamptonshire, Bedfordshire, Cambridgeshire, Buckinghamshire, and Hertfordshire.
-The "capital" of the Catevellauni may have been at Wheathamstead, near St Albans, and by the time of the Claudian invasion the southern border may well have been the Thames River.
+In the period immediately preceding the Roman invasion of Britain the Catevellauni tribe occupied the area of Britain now taken up by Northamptonshire, Bedfordshire, Cambridgeshire, Buckinghamshire, and Hertfordshire.
+The "capital" of the Catevellauni may have been at Wheathampstead, near St Albans, and by the time of the Claudian invasion, the southern border may well have been the Thames River.

-NOTE: The name of this Celtic tribe is variously spelled Catevellauni and Catuvellauni.
-It should be noted that the names of the British Celtic tribes are those assigned by Roman commentators, and not neccessarily those employed by the Celts themselves.
+The name of this Celtic tribe is variously spelled Catevellauni and Catuvellauni.
+It should be noted that the names of the British Celtic tribes are those assigned by Roman commentators, and not necessarily those employed by the Celts themselves.